organisciak/dissertation/document/3_typology.md

     *social status*.

 -   **Window fixing**.
-Nurturing a well-maintained community where the
-    members are compelled to support its health.
+Nurturing a well-maintained community where the members feel compelled to support its health.

 ### Centrality